 If you think salads are just about greens, this one will change your mind fast.
 Grilled peaches bring smoky sweetness, burrata adds cool creaminess, and everything comes together under a drizzle of honeyed vinaigrette that makes each bite feel like summer.

-It’s a salad that feels fancy enough for guests but simple enough for a lazy afternoon.
-The mix of flavors — sweet, smoky, creamy, peppery — stays light but still feels complete.
-No heavy dressings, no fussy prep, just pure seasonal flavor.
+It's a salad that feels fancy enough for guests but simple enough for a lazy afternoon.
+The mix of flavors - sweet, smoky, creamy, peppery - stays light but still feels complete.

-What Makes This Grilled Peach Burrata Salad Special
+Unique Features of Grilled Peach Burrata Salad

-This isn’t just a fruit salad pretending to be dinner.
-Every part pulls its weight.
 Grilling the peaches softens them slightly and intensifies their natural sweetness.
 The burrata, with its soft center, spreads across the plate like the creamiest dressing.

 A handful of fresh greens and a quick vinaigrette tie it all together without overshadowing the real stars.
 Every element feels like it belongs - nothing is just thrown on for looks.